uttamaPrh/Urban-Analytics/README.md

 2. GDP per capita growth.

 The main prediction path uses a Python FastAPI backend that fetches World Bank World Development Indicators directly from the World Bank Indicators API.
 The React tab falls back to a browser-only trend model if the backend is unavailable.

+The same FastAPI backend also proxies REST Countries v5 country profile requests.
+This avoids browser CORS issues, keeps the REST Countries bearer token out of frontend code, and maps the v5 API response back to the existing `RestCountry` shape used by the React dashboard.

 Prediction code is separated from UI code: